 Almost everyone collecting unemployment insurance benefits is required to actively look for work each week.

-In very few cases, some people may not be required to look for work if they are scheduled to return to full-time employment soon, and they are considered to be job attached.
+In very few cases, some people may not be required to look for work if they are scheduled to return to full-time employment within 16 weeks and they are considered to be job attached.
 Never assume you are job attached or are not required to look for work.
 If you think these situations may apply to you, please call a claim specialist at (208) 332-8942.

 Unless you have specifically been told that you do not have to actively look for work, you are required to look for a full-time job.
-In fact, you are required to make two valid work search contacts each week you file a claim for unemployment benefits.
+In fact, you are required to complete two employer contacts or work search activities each week you file a claim for unemployment benefits.

-You MUST comply with the work-search requirements you agreed to when you completed your online application.
+You MUST comply with the work search requirements you agreed to when you completed your online application.
 These requirements can be viewed, and verified, online at our Claimant Portal.
 Log in to your account at labor.idaho.gov/claimantportal, and then go to Manage Claims to view this information.
+Continue reading

 Not too long ago, St. Mary’s Hospital in Cottonwood found itself in need of a medical lab scientist.
 After searching eight months for a qualified applicant, hospital officials worked with their local Idaho Department of Labor office to develop a registered apprenticeship program.
 Today the program is working so well St. Mary’s plans to set up a second apprenticeship for the same skill set.